whefter/watchtower/README.md

   --name watchtower \
   -e DOCKER_HOST=$DOCKER_HOST \
   -v $DOCKER_CERT_PATH:/etc/ssl/docker \
+  --label=de.whefter.watchtower.tag=wordpress1
-  v2tec/watchtower --tlsverify
+  whefter/watchtower --tag wordpress1 --tlsverify
 ```

 ## Updating Watchtower

+If watchtower is monitoring the same Docker daemon under which the watchtower
+container itself is running (i.e. if you volume-mounted */var/run/docker.sock*
+into the watchtower container), and you gave that container the same tag
-If watchtower is monitoring the same Docker daemon under which the watchtower container itself is running (i.e. if you volume-mounted */var/run/docker.sock* into the watchtower container) then it has the ability to update itself.
-If a new version of the *v2tec/watchtower* image is pushed to the Docker Hub, your watchtower will pull down the new image and restart itself automatically.
+it is set to watch, then it has the ability to update itself.
+If a
+new version of the *whefter/watchtower* image is pushed to the Docker Hub,
+your watchtower will pull down the new image and restart itself automatically.

 ## Notifications